VladimirSapozhnikov/my-dataquest-projects/README.md

 ## Project 3: [Predicting a Car's market price](https://github.com/VladimirSapozhnikov/my-dataquest-projects/blob/main/Project%203/Predicting%20car's%20market%20price%20using%20its%20attributes%20project.ipynb)

 ### Objective:
-To predict a car's market price based on a rage of factors such as its make, engine size, horsepower, wheel base etc. using the KNN
+To predict a car's market price based on a range of factors such as its make, engine size, horsepower, wheel base etc. using the KNN
 ([K Nearest Neighbors Algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsRegressor.html)).

 ### Project Milestones:
-- [x] Clean the dataset by dealing with missing data, using the [missingno](https://github.com/ResidentMario/missingno) library to decide on the best approach.
+- [x] Clean the dataset by dealing with the missing data, using the [missingno](https://github.com/ResidentMario/missingno) library to decide on the best approach.
 - [x] Normalise the data so it can be used with KNN using the [pandas](https://pandas.pydata.org/) library.
-- [x] Create a pipeline to train and validate simple univariate KNN models in order to begin performing hyperparameter optimisation.
+- [x] Create a pipeline to train and validate simple univariate KNN models in order to perform hyperparameter optimisation.
-- [x] Using the pipeline, decide which columns produce the most accurate univariate models with the default k-value.
+- [x] Using the pipeline, select the columns that produce the most accurate univariate models with the default k-value.
 - [x] Update the pipeline so it takes into account custom k-values, and use it to test different models with k-values ranging from 1 to 9.
 - [x] Visualise the results by using the [matplotlib](https://matplotlib.org/) library.
-- [x] Update the pipeline to use the multivariate KNN model.
+- [x] Update the pipeline to tain and validate multivariate KNN models.
-- [x] Use the pipeline to determine the combination of columns that produces the most accurate models testing it with k-values ranging from 1 to 25 and visualise those results.
+- [x] Use the pipeline to determine the combination of columns that produces the most accurate models, testing it with k-values ranging from 1 to 25 and visualise those results.
 - [x] Decide on the optimal model parameters using the results above.
 - [x] Analyse the performance of the model in general, and in this particular case.